cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

     Grantee uses fees from a granter's account.
 The allowance has a limit that is periodically reset.

-In this tutorial, you will set up two tokens in your blockchain: a default token called `stake` to use for fees and another token called `kudos` to send to your friends.
+In this tutorial, you will set up two tokens in your blockchain: a default token called `stake` to use for fees, and another token called `kudos` to send to your friends.

 * You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`).
-* Set Alice up to be a validator.
+* You will set Alice up to be a validator.
-* Bob is the grantee who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Alice, even though Bob has zero `stake` to pay for fees.
+* Bob will be the grantee, who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Alice, even though Bob has zero `stake` to pay for fees.
-* Alice is the granter and grants a `BasicAllowance` to Bob.
+* Alice will be the granter, who grants a `BasicAllowance` to Bob.

 ## Requirements